laravel-enso/documentation/docs/packages/vue-datatable.md

 ...
 ```

-On the next request, if the totals information is not in the cache, it will be computed and also cached for 1 hour.
+On the next request, if the total count information is not in the cache, it will be computed and also cached for 1 hour.

-If additionally, you want to invalidate the cache when a model is inserted or deleted, in the (main) table's model,
-add the  `TableCache` trait and set `protected $cachedTable` property value to the id of your `vue-table` component.
+You should always use this only in combination with the `TableCache` trait on the table's main model.
+The trait will handle the cache invalidation when a model is created or deleted.
+To do so add the trait and set `protected $cachedTable` property value to the id of your `vue-table` component.
-Once this is done, the trait will invalidate the cache for you.

 ### Further Examples